TheVoidThatConsumes/huddle-landing-page/README.md

 # huddle-landing-page
-A recreation of the 2018 Huddle Homepage, designed for Zuri Training., 2022.
+A recreation of the 2018 Huddle Homepage, designed for Zuri Training, 2022.